brasilikum/is-password-known/README.md

 # Is this password known?

-This elm package checks a given password against the API of haveibeenpwned.com.
+This elm package checks a given password against the public API of haveibeenpwned.com

 ## Usage